Medicare Levy Surcharge and hospital cover

 Are you a higher income earner and need less tax in your life?
 Then you need more Frank.

 Our range of health insurance policies mean that it’s your call – you could go basic with a policy that only gets you off the hook for additional tax and not much more, or you could look at a higher level of cover or even add extras cover on if you’re wanting a little, well, extra.
+We have cheap health insurance options for singles, couples, families, and single parent families - so there’s a cover to suit your needs.
 Peace of mind is pretty nice after all.

 Frank is a not-for-profit health insurer with a focus on affordable cover and great member experience.
 With an Australian-based customer service team that really cares, we’re here for you when you need it.